bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    -They both execute a function callback function on an array but .map returns a new array as a result and .forEach does not.

 2. What is the difference between a function and a method?
+    -Functions and methods both return values, but methods belong to classes and can only be used by that class.
+Functions can be used anywhere.

 3. What is closure?
+    -Closure is the accessibility and scope of elements, most apparent in nested functions.
+A function can reach inward for elements but not outward.

 4. Describe the four rules of the 'this' keyword.
+    -Window Binding – When no object has been declared, the this keyword will refer to the console/window and pull from any methods or variables in that “object.”
+    -Implicit Binding – Using the this keyword inside an object after that object has been created or called.
+Usually the object to the right of period will be object that this is referring to.
+    -Explicit Binding – Giving the this keyword an object to refer to only for one instance.
+The methods call, apply, and bind will have to be called to assign the this keyword to that object temporarily.
+    -New Binding – Used inside constructor functions and classes to refer to the “new” object that has just been created.

 5. Why do we need super() in an extended class?
+    -Super() will add the parent functions to the child class

 ## Project Set up